 “Due to our circadian rhythm, the majority of our sleeping hours should preferably, if possible, take place during the night.
 However, that said, there’s nothing dangerous about sleeping for shorter periods during the day, or having the occasional nap.
 People who work during the night need to get their hours of sleep during the day, so it’s all about finding a routine that works for you.
 Some people can be even more tired after having a short nap after a meal, in which case it might be a better idea to go for a short walk to get some fresh air as suggested in the strategies above after a meal instead.”

-If you choose to go for a nap, try timing them to no longer than 20-25 minutes to avoid sleep inertia (impaired cognitive and sensory-motor performance that occurs immediately after waking up) and thus lengthening the impact of the food coma incident.
+If you choose to go for a nap, try timing them to no longer than 20-25 minutes to avoid sleep inertia (impaired cognitive and sensory-motor performance that occurs immediately after waking up) or insomnia at night and thus lengthening the impact of the food coma incident.
+Tip: use the sleep notes feature in the Sleep Cycle app to really see how napping impacts your sleep at night.

 Why do we experience food coma, yet at the same time can suffer from insomnia after eating – especially late at night?